LunaGao/leancloud_flutter_plugin/README.md

 ### Example

 #### Setup AppID and AppKey
-I don't have an appId or an appKey.
+"Oh, I don't have an appId or an appKey."
 Please click [here](https://leancloud.cn/docs/start.html)
 * open `example/lib/main.dart` file.
 * replace `YOUR_APP_ID` to your appId.
 * replace `YOUR_APP_KEY` to your appKey.